Vincennes: The Town that Made Indiana American

 Vincennes began as a French settlement, and its French influence can still be seen today.
 The Old French Cathedral and Cemetary are adjacent to the Clark Memorial in the Vincennes Historic District.

-The four-story Vigo County Courthouse here in Vincennes features the French style.
+The four-story Knox County Courthouse here in Vincennes features the French style.